speelbreaker/llm-brain/HEALTHCHECK.md

 ### 4. LLM Decision Test (Research Mode)

 **What it does**: Asks the LLM brain to make a trading decision based on current market state.
 Requires OpenAI API key.

+**When to run**: After changes to the LLM brain or prompt engineering.
+(Optional - requires OpenAI API)

 **Command**:
 ```bash